ads-mirrors/nrel-energyplus/design/FY2025/Hybrid-DualFuel HVAC Controls.md

 *Secondary Fuel Type* - This is the secondary fuel type which should be used only as needed unless the demand manager changes the availability.
 The default is NaturalGas.

+*End-Use Category* - This optional field allows the demand manager to apply for a particular end use.
+If left blank, the demand manager applies to all end-uses.

 *Minimum Duration* - The minimum duration in minutes before a change in control status is allowed.

 *Control Action When Primary Capacity is Inadequate* - If the equipment powered by the primary fuel type has adequate capacity to meet the load, then no action is taken.
 If the primary fuel type is inadequate to meet the current load, then take the specified action.
 There are four choices:

-  - *PrimaryThenSecondary* - use the primary fuel type first then supplement with secondary fuel type
+  - *PrimaryFirst* - use the primary fuel type first then supplement with secondary fuel type

+  - *SecondaryFirst* - use secondary fuel type first then supplement with primary fuel type

   - *SecondaryOnly* - lock out the primary fuel type if capacity is inadequate to meet the current load

-  - *SecondaryFirst* - use secondary fuel type first then supplement with primary fuel type

   - *None* - disable control based on capacity

-The default is SecondaryOnly.
+The default is None.

-*Heating Switchover Outdoor Dry Bulb Temperature* - If the outdoor dry bulb temperature is below the switchover temperature, then set the primary fuel type to `NotAvailable` and set the secondary fuel type to `Available` for heating.
-The default is -99 [C] which indicates no switchover temperature.
+*Outdoor Dry Bulb Switchover Temperature* - The outdoor dry bulb temperature used to control switchover between fuel types.
+The default is -99 [C].

+*Above Switchover Temperature Control Type* - Control action when the outdoor dry bulb temperature is equal to or greater than the Switchover Temperature.

+  - *PreferPrimary* - Sets the primary fuel type to "Preferred" and allows the secondary fuel-type to supplement ("Available").

+  - *PrimaryFirst* - Locks out the secondary fuel-type ("NotAvailable").

+  - *PreferSecondary* - Sets the secondary fuel type to "Preferred" and allows the primray fuel-type to supplement ("Available").

+  - *SecondaryFirst* - Locks out the primary fuel-type ("NotAvailable").

+  - *None* - Disables control on Criteria 1.
+This option is for convenience in paramatric analyses or optimization.

+The default is None.

+*Below Switchover Temperature Control Type* - Control action when the outdoor dry bulb temperature is less than the Switchover Temperature.

+  - *PreferPrimary* - Sets the primary fuel type to "Preferred" and allows the secondary fuel-type to supplement ("Available").

+  - *PrimaryFirst* - Locks out the secondary fuel-type ("NotAvailable").

+  - *PreferSecondary* - Sets the secondary fuel type to "Preferred" and allows the primray fuel-type to supplement ("Available").

+  - *SecondaryFirst* - Locks out the primary fuel-type ("NotAvailable").

+  - *None* - Disables control on Criteria 1.
+This option is for convenience in paramatric analyses or optimization.

+The default is None.

 *Criteria N* - Criteria used to compare the primary and secondary fuel types to determine which one to use or prefer.
 The choices are: Cost, SourceEnergy, CO2, CO, CH4, NOx, N2O, SO2, PM, PM10, PM2.5, NH3, NMVOC, Hg, Pb, Water, NuclearHighLevel, NuclearLowLevel.
 There is no default.
 If this field is blank, then there is no control action.
 This field and the next one may be repeated for as many control types as desired.